Teddy Roosevelt gave us the San Juan National Forest in 1905. People say it is really pretty.

 Williams Creek Campground

-There are several ATV and hiking trails approximately one to five miles beyond the campground.
+There are trails for ATVs and hiking within 5 miles from the campground.

 Lower Piedra Campground

-The Lower Piedra Campground is just north of U.S. Highway 160 on the Piedra River’s west side, about 18 miles east of Bayfield and 25 miles west of Pagosa Springs.
+The Lower Piedra Campground is on the west side of U.S. Highway 160, about 18 miles from Bayfield and 25 miles from Pagosa Springs.

-It is about a half-mile up Forest Rd.
-Six hundred twenty-one on the west side of the river (not to be confused with the First Fork Road [Forest Rd.
-622] on the river’s east side).
-The campground offers 17 large, level sites with plenty of shade.
+It is about a half-mile up Forest Road 621.The campground is located on the west bank of the Assiniboine River and has 17 level sites complete with plenty of shade.